Emergency Dentistry Edmonton, AB

 A severe or persistent toothache is often a sign of a problem like a cavity, infection, or even a cracked tooth.
 At home, you can take pain medication and use a cold compress if you experience swelling.
 Contact our office if the pain doesn’t go away or gets worse.

 If you have a broken tooth, we may recommend a crown.
 Depending on the extent of your infection, we may recommend a root canal or tooth extraction.
+If we can save your tooth, we can remove the infection and restore damaged parts of your tooth.
+But if we can’t save a severely decayed tooth, removing it will prevent the spread of infection.

 Broken or Lost Filling/Crown